-Influenza spreads when the respiratory secretions from the mouth or nose of an infected person comes in contact with the mouth, nose or eyes (i.e. Mucous membranes) of another person.
-To reduce the spread of ILI, children and staff are encouraged to avoid touching their eyes, mouth and nose.
+Influenza or any infections disease spreads when the respiratory secretions from the mouth or nose of an infected person comes in contact with the mouth, nose or eyes (i.e. Mucous membranes) of another person.
+To reduce the spread of ILI, (influenza like illness) children and staff are encouraged to avoid touching their eyes, mouth and nose.